 1 In a bowl, mix salmon, celery, green pepper, onion, dill, mayonnaise, yogurt, lemon juice.

-2 In a saucespan, melt the cream cheese.
+2 Make the tomato sauce cream cheese base: In a sauce pan, melt the cream cheese.
 Add the tomato soup or tomato sauce and continue cooking over low heat, stirring constantly, until the mixture is smooth and creamy.
 Add several dashes of Tabasco sauce.
 Pour the cream cheese and tomato soup mixture into the salmon mixture and mix thoroughly.

-4 If using a decorative mold, unmold the salmon mousse by placing the bottom of the mold in hot water for a few seconds and turn the mold over onto a large serving dish to release the mousse.
+6 Un-mold: If using a decorative mold, un-mold the salmon mousse by placing the bottom of the mold in hot water for a few seconds and turn the mold over onto a large serving dish to release the mousse.
 The surface of the mousse may appear a bit ragged.
 If you cover with plastic wrap and re-chill in the refrigerator, it should become more smooth.

 Refrigerate until ready to serve.